ppeerttu/koa-req-validation/README.md

 This module offers various validation and sanitation functions.
 Please note the following things:

+-   Nested objects can now be validated
+    -   Support has been added to the `ValidationResult.passedData()` output as well
 -   The **order matters**
     -   The validations and sanitations are being run in order they've been called in the validation chain
 -   No sanitations are run for a chain after some of the validations has failed
     -   This is due to the fact that some of the sanitizers rely on "valid" value (for example valid email address)
 -   The sanitized values can be accessed only through `ValidationResult.passedData()`
+    -   The request body is treated as immutable in the validation middleware

 ```typescript
 const result = validationResults(ctx);